Only Crumbs Remain

 📖 Recipe

-blackberry and pear tart in tin with spoons and fruit around.
+Spiced blackberry and pear lattice Pie in tin with spoons, blackberries and cinnamon sticks on the background.

 Spiced Blackberry and Pear Lattice Crust Pie